Site Map

 You will likely feel tired after a few weeks.
 If so:

-Ask your provider before taking any drugs or other remedies for an upset stomach.
+Ask your provider before taking any medicines or other remedies for an upset stomach.

 Don't eat for 4 hours before your treatment.
 If your stomach feels upset just before your treatment: